 We are living in unprecedented times.
 Covid-19 and its economic consequences are shaking the ground under almost every business.
-Unless you were alive in 1920 during the Spanish Flu pandemic none of us have any experience of something similar.
+Unless you were alive in 1920 during the Spanish Flu pandemic, none of us has any experience of something similar.
 However, there is learning from past economic crises which still may be possible to apply to the present situation.
-It is easy to just get into survival mode, cut costs and wait until the pandemic is over.
-According to history, those companies who do that are at risk of losing the game while those who are proactive and use the time to change and adapt are more likely to emerge as the winners.
+It is easy to get into survival mode, cut costs and wait until the pandemic is over.
+History shows us that those companies who do that are at risk of losing the game while those who are proactive and use the time to change and adapt are more likely to emerge as the winners.

-We have been analysing the trends since Covid-19 triggered the present economic situation.
-In this article, we look into some learning and share some ideas on how to succeed in unprecedented times.
+We have analysed the trends since Covid-19 triggered the present economic situation.
+In this article, we share some learnings and ideas on how to succeed in these unprecedented times.

 The Covid-19 pandemic